Kharacternyk/pacwall/README.rst

             [ -o OUTPUT ]
             [ -S SCREEN_SIZE ]

-            Use -W to enable pywal integration
+            Use -W to enable pywal integration.
             Use -D to enable integration with desktop environments.
             Use -i to suppress wallpaper setting.
             All colors may be specified either as